sedc-codecademy/mkwd12-net-09-aspnetwebapi/g3/Bonus_Homework/README.md

-# Bonus Homework - For the breavest 💪
+# Bonus Homework - For the bravest 💪

-For the purpose of a liquer store that sells different type of beverages we need to create an API that will serve all the beverages data to the end user.
+For the purpose of a liquer store that sell different type of beverages we need to create an API that will serve all the beverages data to the end user.

 ### Technical requierements: